Blog

 Brand typography

-The typefaces you choose communicate your brand’s character.
+The typefaces you choose communicate the character of your brand.

-Serif fonts carry different associations than sans-serif.
+Serif fonts trigger different associations than sans-serif.
 Condensed type feels different from extended type.
-That’s learned cultural association, and it works whether or not your audience is conscious of it.
+That’s not coincidence, but learned cultural association, and it works whether your audience is conscious of it or not.

-But there’s more to it than that.
-Your brand typography is a system that creates hierarchy, guides the reader through your content, and ensures everything feels cohesive across touchpoints and channels.
+Beyond that, your brand typography is a system that creates hierarchy, guides readers through your content, and ensures everything feels cohesive—wherever someone encounters your brand.

 Brand colours

-Colour creates recognition and emotion.
+Colour creates recognition and triggers emotions.
 But like typography, it’s about creating a system.

-The goal isn’t to pick colours you like—it’s to pick colours that work for your audience, your market position, and the emotion you want to evoke.
+The goal isn’t to choose colours you like but that fit your audience, your market position, and the emotion you want to evoke.

 Brand imagery